-- REQ: Ego vehicle must always maintain some minimum safe distance to the leading vehicle. - ENV: Engine is working as intended; sensors are providing accurate information about the leading car (current speed, distance...) - SPEC: Depending on the sensor readings, the controller must issue an actuator command to accelerate/decelerate the vehicle as needed.
+- REQ: Ego vehicle must always maintain some minimum safe distance to the leading vehicle. - ENV: Engine is working as intended; sensors are providing accurate information about the leading car (current speed, distance...) - SPEC: Based on the current sensor readings, the controller must issue an actuator command to accelerate/decelerate the vehicle as needed.